panzerdp/dmitripavlutin.com/content/posts/122-this-algorithm/index.md

 ## 3. Homework

-The best way to understand the presented algorithm is to try it by yourself.
-I suggest you try the following 3 exercises in determining `this` value.
+The best way to understand the algorithm is trying it by yourself.
+Follow the 3 exercises in determining `this` value.

 ### Exercise 1